 Possibly the most important factor is the CFM, or cubic feet per minute, of the unit you will be installing.
 Depending on the capacity of your range hood, you may be able to install it at a farther distance or install it closer for less powerful models.
 Do not install lower than the recommended minimum height because the minimum height is defined by safety tests, whereas the upper limit is based only on performance.

 - Consider the CFM needed for your desired height.
 If you want to increase the distance between the cooktop and the bottom of the range hood, you are likely going to need an increased CFM.
-Some sources recommend adding 100 CFM for every 3 inches above the maximum recommended height.
+Some sources recommend adding 100 CFM for every 3 inches above the maximum recommended positioning.

 Range Hood Height: Some FAQs